johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 ### Cookie Store And Limits

 A user agent has an associated **cookie store**, which is a list of cookies.
-It is initially « ».
+It is initially Â« Â».

 A user agent has an associated **total cookies-per-host limit**, which is an integer.
 It SHOULD be 50 or more.